starbs/serverless-yeh/README.md

 Sidenote: *We suggest configuring a keybind to upload your clipboard (Chip uses Ctrl-Shift-\\) this will allow you to copy and instantly upload any image*

+## Notes

+- The maximum payload to API Gateway is 10MB and 6MB to Lambda, so our uploads are limited to 6MB.
+- I suggest putting a rate limiting WAF on the CloudFront distribution to prevent cost attacks, the minimum rate-limit in WAF is 2000 requests every 5 minutes (more than enough).
+If an actor decides to try and attack your API and hit the maximum rate limits for 24 hours, it'd only cost around $6; while this is an unlikely scenario, if you would like to protect your API, keys can be enabled for API Gateway endpoints.

 ## License

 Starbs Yeh - Serverless Edition is licensed under [The MIT License (MIT)](LICENSE).